snoopycrimecop/ZarrReader/README.md

 ### Bio-Formats tools

-If you would like to use OMEZarrReader with the bftools suite, you will need to set the `BC_CP` environment variable to include the jar which includes all dependencies:
+If you would like to use OMEZarrReader with the bftools suite, you will need to set the `BF_CP` environment variable to include the jar which includes all dependencies:

 ```